Unit vector: Cartesian coordinates

-When a unit vector in space is expressed in Cartesian notation as a linear combination of i, j, k, its three scalar components can be referred to as direction cosines.
+When a unit vector in space is expressed in Cartesian notation as a linear combination of x, y, z, its three scalar components can be referred to as direction cosines.
 The value of each component is equal to the cosine of the angle formed by the unit vector with the respective basis vector.
 This is one of the methods used to describe the orientation (angular position) of a straight line, segment of straight line, oriented axis, or segment of oriented axis (vector).

 Cylindrical coordinates

 The three orthogonal unit vectors appropriate to cylindrical symmetry are: